Does Drinking Coffee Help With Gout?

 Coffee!
 North America’s love affair with the coffee bean or I should say addiction is unparalleled to any other beverage other than water, since we have so much of it.
 Coffee shops are everywhere, we all have those specialty capsule coffee machines in our homes, and we just can’t get enough java!
 Coffee is slightly acidic (pH 5.0–5.1) and can have a stimulating effect on humans because of its caffeine content.
 It is one of the most consumed drinks in the world and I love coffee like anybody else and guess what?
 It’s good for us gout sufferers to drink a cup or 2 a day!
 So go ahead, take that trip to Starbucks and enjoy every sip of that Grande Cappuccino, my favorite by the way and add some cinnamon on top, mmm….delicious!

-So what is the evidence on coffee and gout?
+What is the evidence on coffee and gout?

 Men who drank 5 or more cups a day appeared to have the lowest risk.
 Drinking one to three cups of coffee a day lowered gout risk by only 8%.
 The risk of gout was 40% lower for men who drank four to five cups a day and 59% lower for men who drank six or more cups a day than for men who never drank coffee.
 Wow!
 That’s a lot of coffee man!
 This correlation also seemed to hold true for decaffeinated coffee too!
 Decaffeinated coffee did have an effect, although it wasn’t as large as the effect of caffeinated coffee.
 The conclusion the researchers came to was that coffee caused reduction in uric acid levels in the blood stream allowing coffee drinkers to avoid gout.